 The pre-Inca Citadel of Pikillacta belonged to the Wari Empire and had as its main center the department of Ayacucho covering the area of Cusco.
 The citadel of Pikillacta was built around 750 AD. and it stands out for the harmonic and symmetrical distribution of its buildings separated by perfectly aligned streets and distributed by sectors, such as its main square, its urban and religious area as well as having a system of well-organized roads.
 Its architecture is simple with walls are rustic style made with stones set on clay mortar and some of its most important buildings are plastered with plaster and have a considerable height.
 The name Pikillacta means flea town in the Quechua language and was put into colonial times due to the amount of existing buildings.

-The archaeological site of Tipon is located 23 km south of the city of Cusco, in the district of Oropesa, and shows the excellence of the Inca engineers by building their agricultural terraces, beautifully distributed and irrigated by carefully worked water channels, water was brought from the mountain through channels and aqueducts built with great skill, to provide the city with this vital element, there are also some beautifully worked water fountains that probably served as places of worship to water.
+The archaeological site of Tipon is located 23 km south of the city of Cusco, in the district of Oropesa, and shows the excellence of the Inca engineers by building their agricultural terraces, beautifully distributed and irrigated by carefully worked water channels, water was brought from the mountain through channels and aqueducts built with great skill, to provide the city with this vital element, there are also some beautifully worked water fountains that probably served as places of worship to water, cult of Mother Earth.